gshipley/enterprise_training/AdminTraining.md

 	# yum update

-Depeding on the network connectivity at this location, this update may take several minutes.
+Depending on the network connectivity at this location, this update may take several minutes.

 ##**Configuration of clock to avoid clock skew**

 OpenShift Enterprise requires NTP to synchronize the system and hardware clocks.
 This synchronization is necessary for communication between the broker and node hosts; if the clocks are too far out of synchronization, MCollective will drop messages.
 Every MCollective request (discussed in a later lab) includes a time stamp, provided by the sending host's clock.
 If a sender's clock is substantially behind a recipient's clock, the recipient drops the message.
-This is often referred to as clock skew as is a common problem that users encounter when they fail to sync all of the system clocks.
+This is often referred to as clock skew and is a common problem that users encounter when they fail to sync all of the system clocks.

 	# ntpdate clock.redhat.com
+	# chkconfig ntpd on
+	# service ntpd start

 **Lab 1 Complete!**